dfinance/dnode/README.md

     "bond_denom": "stake"
 To:

-    "bond_denom": "wings"
+    "bond_denom": "dfi"

-By changing this we determine "wings" as staking currency.
+By changing this we determine "dfi" as staking currency.

 Time to prepare `pos` account:

-    dnd gentx --name pos --amount 5000000000000wings
+    dnd gentx --name pos --amount 5000000000000dfi

 After run this command you will see output like:

     Genesis transaction written to "~/.dnd/config/gentx/gentx-<hash>.json"

-After you have generated a genesis transaction, you will have to input the genTx into the genesis file, so that WB chain is aware of the validators.
+After you have generated a genesis transaction, you will have to input the genTx into the genesis file, so that DN chain is aware of the validators.
 To do so, run:

     dnd collect-gentxs